sergey-shambir/gosemki/README.md

 { "Ranges": [{  // List of hints for identifiers highlighting in editor
-    "lin": 1,       // Line number where identifier placed "col": 2,       // Column where identifier starts "offset": 2,    // Byte offset from source file start to first char of identifier "len": 4,       // Length of identifier
+    "lin": 1,       // Line number where identifier placed "col": 2,       // Column where identifier starts "off": 2,       // Byte offset from source file start to first char of identifier "len": 4,       // Length of identifier
+    "knd": "pkg"    // 'pkg' for imported packages, 'con' for constants, 'typ' for types, 'var' for variables, 'fun' for funcs, 'lbl' for goto labels
+  }],
+  "Outline": [{  // List of items for document outline
+    "lin": 1,       // Line number where identifier placed "col": 2,       // Column where identifier starts "off": 2,       // Byte offset from source file start to first char of identifier "str": 4,       // Title of outline item
     "knd": "pkg"    // 'pkg' for imported packages, 'con' for constants, 'typ' for types, 'var' for variables, 'fun' for funcs, 'lbl' for goto labels
   }],
   "Errors": [{  // List of syntax and semantic errors